TiendaNube/devhub-apps/docs/applications/nube-sdk/devtools.md

 - **Regitered:** Indicates whether the app has been successfully registered.
 - **Script:** Displays the script that is running for the app.

-For more details on how to run your app locally and explore these features, see the [Run your app locally](getting-started#run-your-app-locally). section.
+For more details on how to run your app locally and explore these features, see the [Run your app locally](getting-started#run-your-app-locally) section.

 ## Components